 When pork is no longer good, you will notice that it is dull in color and can look greyish.
 The inside might still be pink but once you start seeing any grey or dulling in color you want to toss it out.

 When pork is fresh it will be pink in color a little darker than chicken and lighter than beef.
 The fat marbling will be white.
 If it looks yellowish that is another good indicator that it has spoiled.

-This goes for pork loins and pork chops and any other pork cuts that you can think off.
+This goes for pork loins and pork chops and any other pork cuts that you can think of.

 2. Smell the pork

 Once you open the package you always want to give it the sniff test and see if you smell anything sour.
 If your pork is still ok then you will have no odor at all.

 If you do get an odor you want it to be of a fresh scent, not sour at all.
 Any scent of ammonia, unpleasant or sour odor, you should not cook your pork.